AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 OpenVPN Gateways are deployed with a default DNS server of 8.8.8.8.
 A remote user can be configured to connect to this gateway via VPN Client either through a full tunnel or a split tunnel

   * For full tunnel, the DNS server from the OpenVPNGateway is pushed to the remote user's computer.
 You can change from the default 8.8.8.8 to the VPC's DNS server by going to "Controller > Gateways > Select Gateway > Edit > Use VPC/VNet DNS Server > Enable".
 You can control this through "DHCP Options Sets" in your AWS VPC settings.
 After making this change, please make sure to go to "Controller > OpenVPN > Edit Config > Pick ELB/Gateway > Reload DHCP Configuration and click on the red button" for the OpenVPN software to pick these settings.
 Please validate by reconnecting your VPN client.
-  * For split tunnel, the DNS server settings are not pushed, by default.
+  * For split tunnel, the DNS server settings are not pushed by default.
 You can configure this setting from "Controller > OpenVPN > Edit Config > Modify Split Tunnel > Yes > Nameservers".
-You can provider multiple DNS servers separated by commas
+You can provide multiple DNS servers separated by commas

 How can I have my laptop reconnect if the user VPN session gets disconnected?
 -------------------------------------------------------------------------------------

 Most of the VPN clients have a setting to reconnect when they discover that the session has been disconnected.
-On Aviatrix VPN client, please check out "Menu > Advanced > Advanced > Reconnect on disconnection"
+On the Aviatrix VPN client, please check out "Menu > Advanced > Advanced > Reconnect on disconnection"

 How long will the user VPN session be connected when my laptop is in sleep or loses network connection?